 Sonnets can be dangerous writing prompts because they tend to lure poets into rhyme-scheme obsession.
 Those fourteen come-hither line endings often become so distracting that the poet allows the rest of her draft to fade into undifferentiated filler.
 So, as you did during the classroom conversation, structure the writing exercise around the power of individual words.
 To get yourself started, look at the words that open each line of "Sonnet 81":

 Now that I’ve erased the rest of the sonnet, Shakespeare’s first words stand out as remarkably colorless—at least connotatively.
 With the exception of the bland personal pronouns your, your,and you and a single article, the, all of the words function as sentence drivers.
-Or what? what?
-From where?
-Where to?
-Every one of them requires a writer to push herself to choose a next word.
+Or what?

 When I’m teaching a class, I sometimes throw out this poem’s opening words as verbal writing prompts.
 “The first word is Or!”
 I shout, and the students write feverishly.
 “Next line,” I shout.
 “The first word is Or!”
 I don’t give them time to analyze but push them to write quickly.
 The results of these rapid first drafts are always varied, but they are consistently active and dramatic, making full use of the propulsive sentence logic that fluent English speakers internalize over the course of their lives.
 The bland opening words force the students to keep moving down the page, yet each writer retains control of her subject matter.
 Simply she’s responding to an arrangement of grammatical sign posts.